FRC-Riptide-4118/RoaringRiptide2022/RoaringRiptide2022/src/main/include/subsystems/README.md

 - SetHighGear: for robots with a shifting gearbox, this will set the high gear
 - SetLowGear: for robots with a shifting gearbox, this will set the low gear
 - ResetEncoder: this will set the encoders position to 0.
 Useful for mitigating accumulated error
-- DriveToDistance: this function will drive the robot a specific distance along a line (no ability to change orientation.)
+- DriveToDistance: this function will drive the robot a specific distance along a line (no ability to change orientation)